We need some details to make your will. If you need clarification at any stage, just click the icon next to most questions or contact us.

 How is your estate shared?
 When you pass away your funeral expenses and any debts are paid out of your estate first.
 Any gifts you left in the previous step are distributed next.
 Choose now how the remainder of your estate will be shared amongst your beneficiaries.

 What is an executor?
-When you pass away, your executors are in charge of your estate (what you own) and are given powers to manage and distribute it in accordance with your will.
+After you die, your executors are in charge of administrating your estate.
+It typically involves dealing with probate, sorting your finances, tax and the distribution of your assets in accordance with your will.

 Your digital assetsYou can decide what should happen to your devices, online accounts, pictures and other digital assets.
 You can allow your executors to take care of these.
 If you do we recommend you leave specific instructions in a separate letter.